elyra-ai/elyra/docs/source/getting_started/tutorials.md

 #### Run runtime-specific pipelines on Apache Airflow

-Runtime-specific pipelines for Apache Airflow is under development.
+Learn how to [run runtime-specific pipelines on Apache Airflow](https://github.com/elyra-ai/examples/tree/master/pipelines/run-pipelines-on-apache-airflow).
+This tutorial requires an Apache Airflow deployment in a local environment or on the cloud.

 #### Examples